Proving Clonality of Cell Lines with 99.9% Probability

 Category: Cell Line Development

-By: Dr Christoph Zehe - Head of Technology Development,
+By: Dr Christoph Zehe - Lead Scientist,

 Proving clonality of production cell lines is an important topic in the field of cell line development.
 The main regulatory authorities and organizations, such as the Food and Drug Administration (FDA) require detailed evidence of monoclonality of production cell lines.
 Failing to provide sufficient evidence of monoclonality will require additional manufacturing controls, which can lead to costly delays to clinical trials or drug launch.
 With increasing pressure to shorten timelines and improve drug safety, Sartorius Stedim Cellca has established technologically advanced methods using both fluorescence-activated cell sorting (FACS) and Automatic whole well imaging to ensure that production cell lines are derived from a single progenitor cell.